 Tummy Tuck (Abdominoplasty)

-Patients that have changes from weight loss or pregnancy often are bothered by the appearance of their abdomen.
-These changes may include loose abdominal skin and stretch marks, extra lipodystrophy (fat deposits) and even rectus diastasis (a stretching out of the rectus muscles after pregnancy) all effect the appearance and even function of the abdomen.
+Individuals who have changes from weight loss or pregnancy often are bothered by the appearance of their abdomen.
+These changes may include loose abdominal skin and stretch marks, extra lipodystrophy (fat deposits), and even rectus diastasis (a stretching out of the rectus muscles after pregnancy)—the latter of which can affect the appearance and even function of the abdomen.
 Even the most slender women do not escape some changes of pregnancy to their abdominal area.
-There are patients that may be quite thin and have very little extra skin, but the muscles may be stretched out and can affect posture, appearance in clothing, and especially women are unhappy with their tummies in a seated position with overhanging skin and fullness.
+There are patients that may be quite thin and have very little extra skin, but their muscles might be stretched out, which can affect their posture as well as how they look in clothing.
+Women tend to be especially unhappy with these lax muscles when in a seated position due to their tummies having overhanging skin and fullness.

-An abdominoplasty or tummy tuck is a surgical treatment for this that involves removing the unwanted loose skin utilizing a low lying incision that can be concealed in most bathing suits or undergarments.
-The muscles are also tightened or “plicated” as well to restore the often desired “flatness” that every woman yearns for after having kids.
+An abdominoplasty, or tummy tuck, is a surgical treatment that involves removing unwanted, loose skin utilizing a low-lying incision that can be concealed in most bathing suits or undergarments.
+The muscles are also tightened—or “plicated”—to restore the often-desired “flatness” that most women yearn for after having kids.
 This is also complemented with liposuction in the hip or flank areas to restore the feminine curve from the torso to the hip.
 This is a common procedure that patients undergo and stay one night in our state-of-the-art surgical facility with a private room.
 Patients need to allow two weeks for recovery for time to heal but are able to shower even the next day after surgery.

 Patients that lose more than 80 lbs (either from diet and exercise or from a bariatric surgical procedure such as lap band) often need a tummy tuck.
-Sometimes there is so much loose skin about the abdomen and torso they need a circumferential body lift.
-Dr. Boynton typically performs this as a staged procedure in two parts, approaching the front abdomen first and coming back for the back part 3 months later.
+Sometimes, there is so much loose skin about the abdomen and torso they need a circumferential body lift.
+At our practice, board-certified plastic surgeon James F. Boynton, MD typically performs this as a staged procedure in two parts, approaching the front abdomen first and coming back for the back part three months later.
 The overall healing and incisions appear better when it is done in two steps.

-Given the current fashion trends of low rise jeans, women want a sexy, shapely, contoured abdomen without any “muffin top”.
-It is the blend of using liposuction and abdominoplasty together that will recreate the waistline and restore the youthful abdomen.
-Dr. Boynton uses a low incision that will be concealed even in modern wear.
+Given the current fashion trends of low rise jeans, women want a sexy, shapely, contoured abdomen without any “muffin top.”
+It is the blend of using liposuction and abdominoplasty together that will recreate the waistline and restore a youthful abdomen.
+Dr. Boynton uses a low incision that can be concealed even in modern wear.

 "In addition to the surgical care he gives his patients, he cares very much about their nutrition and whats going on with them."